 Stay strong, mama.

-Today my strong willed child and I are going to come home from running errands.
+Today my spirited toddler and I are going to come home from running errands.
 Today again he will want to sit in the front seat, ‘start’ the car, and push all the fun buttons.
 He will want to do all the fun stuff that mommy does.

 And today I’m going to let him.

 He’s going to be the happiest kid in the world for 10 minutes while he turns the radio on and off, ‘drives’ the steering wheel, flashes the lights, and turns the wipers on.
 Some random guy is probably going to yell at me, and I’m going to tell him to go away and be quiet.